Sustainability | Renewable Energy

 Växjö meets the city's energy efficiency goals by doing everything from using cogeneration and district heating, to solar panels on public buildings, to the practice of timber construction.

-Passivhaus Växjö homes and high-rises also have ventilators (balanced heat- and moisture-recovery ventilation, usually in the attic) that also serve to transport the human-generated heat back into the buildings.
+By following Passivhaus standards, Växjö homes and high-rises also have ventilators (balanced heat and moisture-recovery ventilation, usually in the attic) that also serve to transport the human-generated heat back into the buildings.
 Passive buildings are structured to recycle wastewater, which also contains valuable heat.

 Residences not connected to the district heating network in Växjö are offered technology by the municipality to convert their home heating systems into renewable energy-based systems.